movermeyer/django-proxylist/docs/install.rst

 Installing the package
 ----------------------

-`django-proxylist` can be easily installed using pip:
+`django-proxylist-for-grab` can be easily installed using pip:

 .. code-block:: bash

-   $ pip install django-proxylist
+   $ pip install django-proxylist-for-grab

 Configuration
 -------------

-After that you need to include `django-proxylist` into your *INSTALLED_APPS* list of your django settings file.
+After that you need to include `django-proxylist-for-grab` into your *INSTALLED_APPS* list of your django settings file.

 .. code-block:: python